intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/repositories/drm.rst

 drm
 ===

 The upstream DRM subsystem repository.
-Maintained by Dave Airlie and Sima Vetter.
+Maintained by Dave Airlie and Simona Vetter.
 Consists mostly of ``drivers/gpu/drm`` and ``include/drm``.

 See the `DRM DRIVERS`_ MAINTAINERS entry for current information on maintainers,